Level/abstract-level/README.md

 #### `LEVEL_LOCKED`

 When an attempt was made to open a database that is already open in another process or instance.
 Used by `classic-level` and other implementations of `abstract-level` that use exclusive locks.

+#### `LEVEL_HOOK_ERROR`

+An error occurred while running a hook function.
+The error will have a `cause` property set to the original error thrown from the hook function.

 #### `LEVEL_READONLY`